ClickCease

 Mother's Lawsuit Alleges Teething Necklace Fatally Strangled Her Toddler Son

-A grieving mother has filed a wrongful death lawsuit saying teething necklaces that are meant to alleviate pain caused her 1-year-old son’s death.
+A grieving mother has filed a wrongful death lawsuit, saying teething necklaces that are meant to alleviate pain caused her 1-year-old son’s death.
 According to a CBS news report, Deacon Morin was found dead in December 2016 after a necklace he was wearing tightened around his neck and did not release.
-His mother, Danielle Morin, received the necklace as a gift from a close friend who had bought it on the website Etsy.com.
+His mother, Danielle Morin, received the necklace as a gift from a close friend who bought it on Etsy.com.
 The online receipt describes the product as a “Baltic amber teething necklace for your baby.”
 The necklaces are still being sold on Etsy.

 FDA’s Warning on Teething Jewelry